Genetic studies on Moroccans: Prehistory and antiquity

-The area of present-day Morocco has been thought to have been inhabited since Paleolithic times, sometime between 90,000 and 190,000 BC but that is no longer the case after the discovery of a 300,000 years Homo sapiens and instead, it is now suggested that it has been inhabited since primordial times by humans by the same evidence.
+The area of present-day Morocco has been thought to have been inhabited since Paleolithic times, sometime between 90,000 and 190,000 BC, but that is no longer the case after the discovery of a 300,000 years Homo sapiens, and instead, it is now suggested that it has been inhabited since primordial times by humans by the same evidence.
 During the Upper Paleolithic, the Maghreb was more fertile than it is today, resembling a savanna more than today's arid landscape.
-22,000 years ago, the Aterian was succeeded by the Iberomaurusian culture, which shared similarities with Iberian cultures.
+22,000 years ago, the Aterian culture which showed similarities with Cro-Magnon cultures of Eurasia was succeeded by the Iberomaurusian culture, which shared similarities with Iberian cultures.
 Skeletal similarities have been observed between the Iberomaurusian Mechta-Afalou burials and European Cro-Magnon remains.
 The Iberomaurusian industry in Morocco was succeeded by the Capsian culture.

-North Africa and Morocco were slowly drawn into the wider emerging Mediterranean world by the Phoenicians, who established trading colonies and settlements in the early Classical period.
+North Africa and Morocco were slowly drawn into the wider emerging Mediterranean world by the West Asian Semitic Phoenicians, who established trading colonies and settlements in the early Classical period.
 Mogador was a Phoenician colony as early as the early 6th century BC.

-Morocco later became part of a North African empire headquartered in Carthage.
+Morocco later became part of a Phoenocian North African and Iberian empire headquartered in Carthage.
 The earliest known independent Moroccan state was the Berber kingdom of Mauretania under king Bocchus I. This kingdom in northern Morocco, not to be confused with the present state of Mauritania, dates at least to 110 BC.

 The Roman Empire controlled this region from the 1st century BC, naming it Mauretania Tingitana.
 Christianity was introduced in the 2nd century AD and gained converts in the Roman towns, among slaves and some Berber farmers.